Access to Information on the Environment

 (f)The state of human health and safety, including the contamination of the food chain, where relevant, conditions of human life, cultural sites and built structures in as much as they are, or may be, affected by the state of the elements of the environment referred to in paragraph (a) or, through those elements, by any of the matters referred to in paragraphs (b) and (c).

-What information is not available under the AIE Regulations?
+What Information Cannot Be Requested under the AIE Regulations?

-1. Be made in writing or by electronic form,
+1. Be made in writing or in electronic form,

-2. State that the request is made under the AIE Regulations,
+2. State that the request is being made under the AIE Regulations,

 3. State your name, address and any other relevant contact details,

-5. If you require access to environmental information in a particular form or manner, please specify the form or manner of access desired.
+5. Specify whether you require access to environmental information in a particular form or manner.

 Please be advised that our business hours are Monday to Friday 08:30 – 16:45 (excluding bank holidays).
-In the event that your request falls outside of these business hours, your request will commence on the next available business day.
+If your request is made outside of these business hours, it will be deemed to have been received on the next available business day.